-Plaque can block blood flow in 2 ways:
+Plaque can block blood flow in two ways:

 Many risk factors for heart disease may lead to an ACS.

 The most common symptom of ACS is chest pain.
 The chest pain may come on quickly, come and go, or get worse with rest.
 Other symptoms can include: